How to help Beirut explosion victims

+The Lebanese Red Cross is caring for the critically wounded and providing emergency shelter for at least 1,000 residents.

-You can help raise funds for supplies and assistance so desperately needed by clicking the button below or by clicking here.
+You can also help raise funds for supplies and assistance through several US based non-profits by clicking the button below or by clicking here.

-Several charities are on the ground providing medical care, shelter, supplies and other services to help the city recover and rebuild.
+These charities are on the ground providing medical care, shelter, supplies and other services desperately needed to help the city recover and rebuild.

 (Copyright (c) 2020 CNN.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)